odow/Kokako.jl/docs/src/tutorial/02_adding_uncertainty.md

         10 |     5.000K |     8.333K |     0.016
 Termination status is: iteration_limit
 ```

+!!! note
+    Since SDDP is a stochastic algorithm, you might get slightly different
+    numerical results.

 We can also simulate the policy.
 Note that this time, the simulation is
 stochastic.
 One common approach to quantify the quality of the policy is to